 The idea of bringing the Hall of Fame to Fairfax began to take shape after the years of discussions about starting a bicycling museum in Marin County were getting more serious in 2012.
 Our team in Fairfax began working with the team in Crested Butte to discuss what would be involved and began to formulate plans for the move.
-After almost 2 years of planning, the bikes, biographies, photos and Fame are now here, just waiting for installation when the facilities in Fairfax are ready.
+After almost 2 years of planning, the bikes, biographies, photos and Fame are now here and in the process of installation.
 So close now..!

 FAIRFAX HERE WE COME!